jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-34.md

 RULE 35.
 FINES AND PENALTIES

-Pursuant to Section  of EPIRA, the fines and penalties are:
+As per EPIRA, the fines and penalties are:

-(a) The fines and penalties that shall be imposed by the ERC for any violation of or non-compliance with the Act or these Rules shall range from a minimum of Fifty Thousand Pesos (P50,000.00) to a maximum of Fifty Million Pesos (P50,000,000.00).
+{{< s v="a" >}} The fines and penalties that shall be imposed by the ERC for any violation of or non-compliance with the Act or these Rules shall range from a minimum of Fifty Thousand Pesos (P50,000.00) to a maximum of Fifty Million Pesos (P50,000,000.00).
-(b) Any Person who is found guilty of any of the prohibited acts pursuant to Section 45 of the Act shall suffer the penalty of prision mayor and a fine ranging from Ten Thousand Pesos (P10,000.00) to Ten Million Pesos (P10,000,000.00), or both, at the discretion of the court.
+(b) Any Person who is found guilty of any of the prohibited acts pursuant to Section 45  shall suffer the penalty of prision mayor and a fine ranging from Ten Thousand Pesos (P10,000.00) to Ten Million Pesos (P10,000,000.00), or both, at the discretion of the court.
 (c) The members of the Board of Directors of the juridical companies participating in or covered in the Generation Companies, the
-Distribution Utilities, the TRANSCO or its Buyer or Concessionaire or Supplier who violate the provisions of the Act may be fined by an amount not exceeding double the amount of damages caused by the offender or by imprisonment from one (1) year or two (2) years or both at the discretion of the court.
+DUs, the TRANSCO or its Buyer or Concessionaire or Supplier who violate the provisions  may be fined by an amount not exceeding double the amount of damages caused by the offender or by imprisonment from one (1) year or two (2) years or both at the discretion of the court.
 This Rule shall apply to the members of the Board who knowingly or by neglect allows the commission or omission under the law.